-The structure of the proposed poultry house may affect the plumes from the point sources.
-Therefore, the building is modelled within ADMS.
-The position of the modelled building may be seen in Figure 3b, where it is marked by a grey rectangle.
+The structure of the poultry houses and other farm buildings may affect the plumes from the point sources.
+Therefore, the proposed poultry houses and other nearby large buildings are modelled within ADMS.
+The positions of the modelled buildings may be seen in Figure 3, where they are marked by grey rectangles.